Article Collection

 In Runtime

-Often times we want to connect to containers that are currently running and run some commands in them.
+Often times we want to run commands in containers that are already active and running.

-Let’s first start a container running Debian GNU/Linux:
+To show an example, let’s first start a generic container that just runs Debian GNU/Linux:

 docker run --name my_debian -ti --rm debian